 Create a DNS private zone

-If you wanted to create a zone just for name resolution (no automatic hostname creation), you could use the resolution-vnets parameter instead of the registration-vnets parameter.
+If you want to create a zone just for name resolution (no automatic hostname registration), you could use the

 List DNS private zones

 az network private-dns zone list.
 For help, see